G-Rath/osv-detector/CONTRIBUTING.md

 make lint
 ```

-Currently, there are _6_ unresolved linting errors which are yet to be handled -
+Currently, there are _4_ unresolved linting errors which are yet to be handled -
 because of this, we're currently not running linting as part of CI.
 Changes
 should not include any additional linting errors.

 Here are the unresolved errors:

 ```
-detector/database/cache.go:32:15: err113: do not define dynamic errors, use wrapped static errors instead: "errors.New(\"--offline can only be used when a local version of the OSV database is available\")" (goerr113)
+detector/database/cache.go:36:30: should rewrite http.NewRequestWithContext or add (*Request).WithContext (noctx)
-                return nil, errors.New("--offline can only be used when a local version of the OSV database is available") ^ detector/database/cache.go:36:30: should rewrite http.NewRequestWithContext or add (*Request).WithContext (noctx) req, err := http.NewRequest("GET", db.ArchiveURL, nil)
+                req, err := http.NewRequest("GET", db.ArchiveURL, nil)
                                            ^